Houston Breast Implants

 The common incision sites are:

-The surgery usually takes one to two hours to complete.
+Breast implant surgery usually takes one to two hours to complete.
 Stitches are used to close the incisions, which may also be taped for greater support.
 A gauze bandage may be applied over your breasts to help with healing.

 The Breast Implant Placement